Asymptotic analysis of the mean squared displacement under fractional memory kernels: Introduction

 In the second set of main results, under slightly stronger assumptions we establish the relationship between the memory kernel decay rates and robust bounds on the deviation of the MSD around its asymptotic trend.
 The problem of characterizing the convergence rate of the MSD or its statistical counterpart, the time-averaged MSD (TAMSD), in different settings has been studied in many works (e.g., \cite{sokolov2008statistics,deng2009ergodic,jeon2010analysis,burnecki:muszkieta:sikora:weron:2012,vestergaard:blainey:flyvbjerg:2014,kepten:weron:sikora:burnecki:garini:2015,sikora:teuerle:wylomanska:grebenkov:2017}).
 For a fractional Brownian motion $\{B_H(t)\}_{t \in \bbR}$ (fBm), self-similarity leads to the MSD exhibiting \textit{exact} power law scaling $\bbE B_H(t)^2 = \sigma^2 |t|^{\alpha}$, where $\alpha = 2H$ and $H \in (0,1)$ is the so-called Hurst parameter \cite{embrechts:maejima:2002,pipiras:taqqu:2017}.
 In~\cite{didier2017asymptotic}, for a broad class of Gaussian, stationary increment processes, it is shown that the MSD scales like a power law asymptotically, and that its finite-time deviation from the fBm MSD is generally controlled by the relation

 for some diffusivity constant $D > 0$.
 In \eqref{e:bound_ensemble_MSD}, the deviation parameter $\delta > 0$ is mostly determined by the high frequency components of the particle's motion.
 Not only does the bound \eqref{e:bound_ensemble_MSD} provide a robust characterization of the MSD and its relation to self-similarity, but also it plays a key role in establishing the weak convergence of TAMSD-based statistics frequently used in biophysical data analysis (cf.\ \cite[Proposition 1 and Corollary 1]{didier2017asymptotic}).
 However, it is not straightforward to translate the required conditions on the spectral density into conditions on the memory kernel of the GLE.
-In this paper, we tackle this problem and construct a comprehensive Abelian-Tauberian framework that bridges the gap between GLE memory kernel decay and relations of the type \eqref{e:bound_ensemble_MSD}.
+In this paper, we tackle this problem and construct a comprehensive Abelian-Tauberian framework that bridges the gap between GLE memory kernel decay and relations of the type \eqref{e:bound_ensemble_MSD} (see \cite{leonenko2013tauberian,leonenko1999limit,yakimiv2005probabilistic, bingham2008tauberian,leonenko2013tauberian} on the theory and applications of Abelian-Tauberian schemes in one or multiple dimensions).
 The results require mild conditions and cover all regimes, i.e., critical, diffusive and subdiffusive (Theorems \ref{thm:convergent-rate:diffusion+subdiffusion} and \ref{thm:convergent-rate:critical}).

 The rest of the paper is organized as follows.
 In Section~\ref{sec:results}, we state the assumptions and main results of the paper.
 In Section~\ref{sec:Fourier}, we lay out the Fourier analysis framework.
 In Section~\ref{sec:wellposed}, we address the well-posedness of~\eqref{eq:gle} in the critical regime.
 In Section~\ref{sec:MSD:critical}, we establish the asymptotic growth rate of the MSD in the critical regime under minimal assumptions on the memory kernel.
 In Section~\ref{sec:MSD:convergent-rate}, we construct the robust bounds for the deviation of the MSD around its asymptotic trend.
 Section~\ref{sec:discuss} contains conclusions and a discussion of open problems.